This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-What is Dystonic Cerebral Palsy?
+What Is Dystonic Cerebral Palsy?

 Children with dystonia have repetitive, twisting movements caused by muscle contractions.[2]
 Dystonia is a form of dyskinetic cerebral palsy, which is also marked by uncontrollable movements and muscle contractions.